StatistikStadtZuerich/zuericssstyle/README.md

 ui <- ssz_page(...)
 ```

-If your application uses a different page layout (e.g. `fixedPage()`), you can instead wrap the UI definition with `add_zcss_deps()` to include the required CSS and icon dependencies:
+If your application uses a different page layout (e.g. `fixedPage()`), you can instead wrap the UI definition with `add_zcss_deps()` to include the required CSS dependencies:

 ``` r
 # alternative: include styling and icons around your UI
 ui <- add_zcss_deps(fixedPage(...))
 ```

-This ensures that all `zuericssstyle` widgets are rendered with the correct styling and that the package's icon helpers (e.g. `icons_ssz()`) work without additional setup.
+This ensures that all `zuericssstyle` widgets are rendered with the correct styling work without additional setup.
 All additional arguments supported by the underlying Shiny functions can be passed to the corresponding `ssz*` functions.

 #### Numeric Input